morningconsult/docker-credential-vault-login/README.md

 This application requires a configuration file in order to determine which authentication method to use and how, if at all, your tokens should be cached.
 At runtime, the process will first search for this file at the path specified by `DCVL_CONFIG_FILE` environmental variable.
 If this environmental variable is not set, it will search for it at the default path `/etc/docker-credential-vault-login/config.hcl`.
 If the configuration file is found in neither location, the process will fail.

-This configuration file must conform to the same specifications as the [Vault agent configuration file](https://www.vaultproject.io/docs/agent/autoauth/index.html) in addition to some application-specific parameters:
+**This configuration file must conform to the same specifications as the [Vault agent configuration file](https://www.vaultproject.io/docs/agent/autoauth/index.html)**, in addition to some application-specific parameters:

 - **`auto_auth` stanza only**.
 Of the various top-level elements that can be included in the file (e.g. `pid_file`, `exit_after_auth`, and `auto_auth`), only the [`auto_auth`](https://www.vaultproject.io/docs/agent/autoauth/index.html) field is required.
 - **`token` authentication method**.
 In addition to the [authentication methods](https://www.vaultproject.io/docs/agent/autoauth/methods/index.html) supported by the Vault agent (e.g. `aws`, `gcp`, `alicloud`, etc.), a `token` method is also supported which allows you to bypass authentication by manually providing a valid Vault client token.
 See the [Token Authentication](#token-authentication) section for more information